University Offers List of Words to Be Banished

 Guesstimate: When guess and estimate are never enough.

-831: A texting encryption of, I love you: 8 letters, 3 words, 1 meaning.
+831: A texting encryption of I love you: eight letters, three words, one meaning.
 Never encrypt or abbreviate one's love.

 Historic: Thrown around far too much.
 What's considered as such is best left to historians rather than the contemporary media.